Aryal-rajiv/RajivAryal-Portfolio/README.md

 # RajivAryal-Portfolio
-It's my portfolio website.
+It's a portfolio website.
 The sole purpose of this site is to show my information index.html consists of all the HTML code that builds my single-page application server.js for backend code backend code which handles form submission Noide mailer for SMTP mail sending protocol